irregular-rhomboid/irregular-rhomboid.github.io/_posts/2026-01-01-linear-algebra-is-turing-complete.md

 Note: While I try to provide intuitions for the things I do, I assume at least that the reader is familiar with basic linear algebra.
 However, this post discusses some intuitions I have which are hard to express (and indeed are not completely deconfused for me), so your mileage may vary.

-I started writing this post a few years ago, and kept not knowing what to do with it, which might explain it's uneven pace, and not too pleasant notation.
+I started writing this post a few years ago, and kept not knowing what to do with it, which might explain it's uneven pace, and not too pleasant notations.

 ## Turing Machines

 Let's start by defining Turing Machines.
-The original definition in Turing's seminal paper goes something like this.
+The original definition in [Turing's seminal paper](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf) goes something like this.
 We have an infinite roll of tape with slots containing symbols, along with a device with a reading head that looks at a specific slot on the tape, and based on its internal rules, writes a new symbol in the slot, and moves the tape exactly one slot left or right.
 [More formally](https://en.wikipedia.org/wiki/Turing_machine#Formal_definition), a Turing Machine is characterized by

 * A finite non-empty set of *tape-symbols* $\Gamma$, which usually includes a special *blank symbol* $b$,
 * A set $$\Sigma \subset \Gamma \setminus \lbrace b\rbrace $$ of *input symbols*,
 * A finite non-empty set of *machine states* $Q$,
 * An *initial state* $q_0 \in Q$,
 * A set $F \subseteq Q$ of *terminating states*, which is usually just a singleton $$\lbrace HALT \rbrace,$$
-* A partial *transition function* $\delta: (Q\setminus F)\times \Gamma \rightarrow Q \times \Gamma \times \lbrace L,R\rbrace,$ that takes as input a machine state and a tape-symbol, and returns the new internal state of the machine, the new symbol to write on the tape, and which direction to move the tape.
+* A partial *transition function* $\delta: (Q\setminus F)\times \Gamma \rightarrow Q \times \Gamma \times \lbrace L,R\rbrace,$ that takes as input a machine state and a tape symbol, and returns the new internal state of the machine, the new symbol to write on the tape, and which direction to move the tape.

 In order to make our lives easier, we will slightly modify this definition, in a way that won't change its fundamental properties.
-In particular, the transition function, which is really the meat of the Turing Machine, is not defined everywhere, which won't translate nicely to the Banach space setting, so we'd like to extend it in a natural way, such that the behavior of the machine is defined when it has reached a terminating state.
+Specifically, the transition function, which is really the meat of the Turing Machine, is not defined everywhere, which won't translate nicely to the Banach space setting, so we'd like to extend it in a natural way, such that the behavior of the machine is defined when it has reached a terminating state.

 The simplest way to do that is to make the transition function the identity function once the machine reaches a terminating state.
 But we also need to leave the tape unchanged, so let's add a "no-op" symbol $N$ to the set of tape movements, which just means that the tape stays in place.
 This doesn't change the computational power of the machine, and will come in very handy later.